YourSurpriseCom/slider/README.md

 **Also known as: Swooper**

 This package contains a basic modern slider (±2.5kb gzipped).
 The purpose of this slider is to provide a simple React component which can be controlled in a userfriendly way on mobile, tablet and desktop.

+The aim is to keep the slider as basic as possible, while exposing an API that allows more advanced implementations to be realised.

 Demo page: https://yoursurprisecom.github.io/slider/